Commercial Property Insurance

 Inspire Insurance Services are a Leading Provider of Commercial Property Insurance throughout the UK & Ireland.

 Your property is subject to many risks, including social and catastrophe perils, structural issues and even disputes with tenants.
-By purchasing a commercial property insurance policy, you can make sure that you are protected against these risks.
+Consider cover for your buildings and contents.
+A commercial property insurance policy, will ensure you are protected against these risks.

 Insurable Perils Basic commercial property insurance policies provide one of two basic levels of cover: All risks and named or defined perils.
 All risks cover generally applies to all losses caused by perils that are not specifically excluded by the policy.